endless-sky/endless-sky/readme-developer.md

 - Threads: `posix`
 - Exception: `seh`

-Endless Sky will requires precompiled libraries to compile and play: [Download link](http://endless-sky.github.io/win64-dev.zip)
+Endless Sky requires precompiled libraries to compile and play: [Download link](http://endless-sky.github.io/win64-dev.zip)

 The zip can be extracted anywhere on your filesystem; to minimize additional configuration, you can move the `dev64` folder to `C:\`.